Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Trajectory-related edge cases

-Trajectory-based edge cases challenge \iac{av}'s planning, decision-making, and execution capabilities, often arising from unexpected or rare conditions \cite{Laxhammar2014Online, Morris2008A, Rosch2022Space}.
-These cases are often directly or indirectly linked to the vehicle's trajectory calculation, prediction, or execution.
-They can range from sudden changes in road conditions to unpredictable movements of other road users.
-Trajectories, defined as a finite temporal sequence of data points, such as position and speed \cite{Laxhammar2014Online, Heidecker2019Towards}, often form the basis for understanding and detecting these scenarios.
-This section explores the identification of edge cases through the analysis of trajectory data, employing predictive and generative methods to address potential malfunctions in \ac{av} trajectory planning and execution.
+{\cstart Trajectory-related edge cases challenge an AV's planning, decision-making, and control capabilities and are often directly or indirectly linked to the vehicle's trajectory calculation, prediction, or execution across various driving tasks \cite{Laxhammar2014Online, Morris2008A, Rosch2022Space}.
+These tasks may include longitudinal driving (e.g., car-following or emergency braking), lateral maneuvers (e.g., cut-in scenarios, lane changing, and merging), and turning maneuvers at intersections.
+Edge cases can manifest as sudden changes in road conditions, unpredictable movements of other road users during these maneuvers, or system failures in executing planned trajectories.
+For instance, a cut-in scenario might become an edge case when the intruding vehicle exhibits unexpected aggressive behavior.} Trajectories (a finite temporal sequence of data points) such as position and speed \cite{Laxhammar2014Online, Heidecker2019Towards}, often form the basis for understanding and detecting these scenarios.
+This section explores the identification of edge cases through the analysis of trajectory data.

-Four different categories of detection methods for trajectory-related edge cases could be identified: edge cases that are detected by using surrogate measures of safety, such as \ac{ttc}; those spotted by looking into probability estimation of trajectory parameters (e.g., longitudinal or lateral velocities); those identified with machine learning methods (e.g., anomaly detection by feature extraction); and those identified by finding challenging situations for the system under test (e.g., from previous knowledge or assumptions). \Cref{tab:trajectory based} provides an overview of these methods, by highlighting the relevant literature and their main characteristics.
+Four different categories of detection methods for trajectory-related edge cases are identified: edge cases that are detected by using surrogate measures of safety, such as \ac{ttc}; those spotted by looking into probability estimation of trajectory parameters (e.g., longitudinal or lateral velocities); those identified with machine learning methods (e.g., anomaly detection by feature extraction); and those identified by finding challenging situations for the system under test (e.g., from previous knowledge or assumptions). \Cref{tab:trajectory based} provides an overview of these methods, by highlighting the relevant literature and their main characteristics.
 We detail these methods and their relevant studies in the following subsections.